seal-io/docs/docs/operation/connector.md

 1. Once the connector is successfully created.
 2. Add the corresponding connectors in the `Projects` -> `Environment` details.
-3. In the `Services` of environment details, a new service can use the connector.
+3. In the `Resources` of environment details, a new resource can use the connector.

 > Note:
 > - Only administrators/platform engineers have the permission to create global connectors.